djcyphers/laravelwebsite/readme.md

 ## djcyphers.com

-This a rebuild of my old website.
+This is a rebuild of my old website.
 From simple HTML / CSS / jQuery to the Laravel framework.

 ## About Laravel